orlagh-sweeney/we-ride-cycling-club/README.md

 - As a user, I want to be able to find contact information for the cycling club.
 - As a user, I want to be able to find the cycling club on social media.
 ### Colour Scheme
-#### The colour scheme used was a modern teal green with grey and white.
-A teal
+The colour scheme used was a modern teal green with a charcoal grey and white.
+A green shade was chosen to be representative of being outdoors, with the teal colour giving a modern, clean feel to the website.
+<image src="assets/readme-files/we-ride-colour-palette.png" width="900px"></image>
 ### Typography
 - Barlow Condensed was used for the logo and headings with sans-serif as the fallback font.
-- Montserrat for body/paragraph text with sans-serif as the fall back font.
+- Montserrat was used for body/paragraph text with sans-serif as the fallback font.
 ### Wireframes
-- Balsamiq was used to develop wireframes in the planning stage of the website.
+- [Balsamiq](https://balsamiq.com/) was used to develop wireframes in the planning stage of the website.

 ## Features
 ### General
 - The website incorporates a responsive design so it can be used across multiple device sizes.
 - The website uses a consistnet colour scheme across the site.